-INSCT Founding Director William C. Banks is a SU College of Law Board of Advisors Distinguished Professor and SU Maxwell School Professor of Public Administration and International Affairs.
+INSCT Founding Director William C. Banks is a SU College of Law Board of Advisors Distinguished Professor and emeritus professor at the College of Law and the Maxwell School as Professor of Public Administration and International Affairs.
 During 2015-2016, Banks was Interim Dean of SU Law.
-A teacher at SU for more than 38 years, under his leadership, INSCT has risen from its inception in 2003 to become a recognized leader in research and education on national and international security and terrorism.
+A teacher and scholar at SU for 40 years, under his leadership, INSCT has risen from its inception in 2003 to become a recognized leader in research and education on national and international security and terrorism.

 A graduate of the University of Nebraska (B.A.
 1971) and the University of Denver (J.D.
 1974; M.S.
 1982), Banks joined the faculty of the SU College of Law in 1978.
 In 1998, he was appointed a Professor of Public Administration in SU’s Maxwell School of Citizenship and Public Affairs, and he was named a Laura J. and L. Douglas Meredith Professor for Teaching Excellence in the same year.
 He founded INSCT in 2003, and he became the first SU College of Law Board of Advisors Distinguished Professor in 2008.